Q. What is the Moray Growth Deal?

 Q. Are you involving the voluntary sector?

-Q. Can Community Councils apply for some funding?
+Q. Can Community Councils apply for some funding ?

-Growth deal funding is assessed based on identified projects which sit within the growth deal programme.
+Growth deal funding is allocated based on identified projects which sit within the growth deal programme.
 It is not a pot of money which can be bid for, but there are other types of funding available for communities to bid for such as Money for Moray, the Moray Towns Partnership, Rural Regeneration and Participatory Budgeting funds.